Rendered Fat is a superior fat that can be used to sear meats, create gravies and add flavor without adding in extra fat from other sources.

 What does it mean to render the fat

-With the Wet method you may have to simmer longer until all the water has evaporated else the render fat will contain some water and not solidify as much.
+With the Wet method, you may have to simmer longer until all the water has evaporated else the rendered fat will contain some water and not solidify as much.
+This is also what causes rendered fat to go bad quicker.

 How do you know if your fat is rendered